 Tigard pulls away in second half to top Pacers

-It was maybe an unexpected battle that left the Tigard and Lakeridge high school football teams in a 7-7 tie going into the halftime break.
+And it was a battle that left the Tigard and Lakeridge high school football teams tied going into the halftime break.

 The Pacers were pretty happy about that.
 The Tigers, well, not so much.

-The second half was a different story, and Tigard was happy about that.
+The second half was a different story, though, and Tigard was happy about that.

-The top-ranked Tigers, following the first-half deadlock, scored 28 unanswered points in the second half on their way to getting a 41-14 win over Lakeridge in a Three Rivers League game played Friday at Lakeridge High School.
+The top-ranked Tigers, following the first-half deadlock, scored 28 unanswered points in the second half on their way to a 41-14 win over Lakeridge in a Special District 5 game played Friday, Oct.
+18, at Lakeridge High School.

 "It was good.
 We prepared all week, but I don't think we took them as seriously that we should have," said Tigard junior offensive lineman/linebacker Aden Murphy, who had a quarterback sack in the win.
 "In the second half, we came out and played how we should have.
 In the first half, we didn't execute like we wanted to.
 In the second half, we knew we had to fire off, and that's what we did."